 This community is growing, folks!
-I’m so delighted to welcome nearly 200 new subscribers every month and see you all chiming in more and more on my weird thoughts about capitalism and personal finance 😄 Keep it up!
+I’m so delighted to welcome new subscribers every month and see you all chiming in more and more on my weird thoughts about capitalism and personal finance 😄 Keep it up!

 Did someone send you this newsletter?
 You’ve got some great friends!
 Subscribe to Healthy Rich to follow and support our work.

 What is this newsletter?

 Healthy Rich is a newsletter about how capitalism impacts the ways we think, teach and talk about money.
 I started with a broader premise that’s taken us in a lot of directions, but I’m honing it recently and finding clarity on why I was called to make Healthy Rich and what’s working best for you.
 Going forward, expect to read:

 Essays exploring questions about economics and labor through a personal finance lens.

 Personal money management tips and tools from diverse voices.